Namibia

 Early Childhood Development (ECD)

-We’ve built 10 state-of-the-art ECD centers in San communities, with more underway.
-Each center provides Montessori teacher training, daily meals, child-friendly sanitation, toys, digital tools, and safe, engaging classrooms.
+PFL has built 10 state-of-the-art ECD Centers in San communities, with more underway.
+Each center provides Montessori teacher training, daily meals, child-friendly sanitation, age-appropriate toys, digital tools, and safe, engaging classrooms.
+The ECDs are managed and maintained in partnership with government.

-To preserve San heritage, our ECDs emphasize mother tongue instruction, with elders (Oumas and Oupas) actively supporting cultural learning.
-These centers also serve as hubs for vegetable gardening and adult education.
+To preserve San heritage, the ECDs emphasize mother tongue instruction, with elders (Oumas and Oupas) actively supporting cultural learning.
+These Centers also serve as hubs for vegetable gardening, micro-scale income generation (thanks to electricity, ie, cell phone charging services), and adult education.
+They are sincere hubs for social development.

 Vocational Training & Youth Empowerment

-In partnership with COSDEF, we run Namibia’s largest vocational training initiative, supporting 1,200 youth with a unique prep course for TVET admission.
+In partnership with COSDEF (the Namibia Community Skills Development Foundation), PFL supports Namibia’s largest vocational training initiative, supporting over 1,200 youth with a unique preparatory course for TVET (vocational training), followed by vocational skills training.
+This program includes internship components and job placements, whenever possible.

-We also train San youth in hospitality to boost tourism-sector employment and support youth in Tsintsabis to produce educational toys for ECD centers nationwide—combining skills training with entrepreneurship.
+PFL also trains San youth in hospitality to boost tourism-sector employment and supports youth in Tsintsabis to produce educational toys for ECD Centers nationwide—combining skills training with entrepreneurship.

 Food Security